 A residential community designated for occupancy by older adults.
 Although generally established for independent living, community bylaws often indicate minimum age requirements for residents.
 Activities and amenities are provided by the community for the benefit of the residents.

 A loan borrowed against the value of one's home.
-The agreement allows eligible homeowners of at least 62 years of age to borrow against available equity while the person remains in the home.
-The loan must be repaid at the time of death or either the primary residence has changed or the home is sold.
+The agreement allows an eligible homeowner who is at least 62 years old to borrow against available equity while they remain in their home.
+The loan must be repaid once the borrower's primary residence changes or upon their death.

 Various types of housing available to older adults that provide a range of assistive services depending on the level of care needed.
 Housing options include independent senior living communities, assisted living, and skilled nursing facilities.

 The designation of an individual appointed to receive veteran's benefits for anyone ruled incompetent to administer their own benefits.
 After initiating a request, the VA administration conducts a field examination to approve the fiduciary to assist the beneficiary in managing benefits.